pinterest/gestalt/docs/markdown/android/iconbutton.md

 <TwoCol>
   <Group>
     <Do title="When to use" />
     - Interface space is limited.
-Prioritize using a Button if space is available.
+Prioritize using a Button if space is available
-    - Triggering a Modal to complete a related task.
+    - Triggering a Modal to complete a related task
-    - Creating visual separation of actions in text-heavy content.
+    - Creating visual separation of actions in text-heavy content
-    - Lower-emphasis actions that don't impede users from completing a task.
+    - Lower-emphasis actions that don't impede users from completing a task
   </Group>
   <Group>
   <Dont title="When not to use" />
     - Displaying icons that don't have actions associated with them.
-Use an Icon instead.
+Use an Icon instead
-    - Displaying multiple IconButtons on a surface that uses the same icon for different actions.
+    - Displaying multiple IconButtons on a surface that uses the same icon for different actions
-    - Text is better suited to convey the action and/or the icon isn't quickly recognizable by users.
+    - Text is better suited to convey the action and/or the icon isn't quickly recognizable by users
-    - Destructive, high-emphasis actions, e.g "delete", "remove".
+    - Destructive, high-emphasis actions, e.g "delete", "remove"
   </Group>
 </TwoCol>